jbittel/django-mama-cas/docs/settings.rst

    .. note::

-      This setting is intended for use with Django 1.4.
-In Django 1.5 and later, the built-in mechanisms for accessing user profile data have been deprecated.
+      This setting has been deprecated in favor of MAMA_CAS_ATTRIBUTE_CALLBACKS.

 .. attribute:: MAMA_CAS_TICKET_EXPIRE